naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 From the plot we can see that the major improvement is given by inserting boosting.
 It should also be noted that unboosted models essentially do not make use of the NLP features and are not powerful enough to detect the distribution behind the data: for unboosted models the squared error is by far the best loss function, for boosted models it is outperformed by tweedie likelihood.

-We also see this in Figure Y, which compares drop in RMSE after each boosting round for a model with squared error and tweedie likelihood loss function: this drop is much more regular for the squared error loss function, which is directly related to RMSE, and more of a side effect for the tweedie likelihood loss function.
+We also see this in Figure Y, which compares drop in RMSE on the test set after each boosting round for a model with squared error and tweedie likelihood loss function: this drop is much more regular for the squared error loss function, which is directly related to RMSE, and more of a side effect for the tweedie likelihood loss function.
 In the latter case the RMSE abruptly drops in the blue shaded area (boosting rounds 15 to 75) and then stabilizes again.

 ![Boosting for different loss functions](https://raw.githubusercontent.com/naelvis/Kaggle-Presentation/main/Article/Plots/BoostingRounds.png)

 ### Backtesting

 The input data for the prediction contained an initial estimation for the ultimate cost.
-The model essentially took and refined this initial estimation using the remaining predictors.
+The model essentially took and boosted this initial estimation using the remaining predictors.

 Figure Z shows the distribution of the logarithm of the ultimate for the initial estimation, the prediction and the true ultimate in the train data:

 ![Ultimate Comparison](https://raw.githubusercontent.com/naelvis/Kaggle-Presentation/main/Article/Plots/UltimateComparison.png)

-One of the main banes of this challenge was the prediction of large losses, which repeatedly led the model astray.
+One of the main banes of this challenge was the prediction of large losses, which repeatedly led the model astray: the fat tail of the real distribution shifts the core of the prediction distribution to the right, overestimating small values, but the fitted tail is still too thin to correctly predict large values.
+For our final submission we followed a hybrid approach, choosing a large loss threshold and combining our models differently for large and small losses.

 ## Conclusion

 This competition was a useful exercise in machine learning and its potential in the insurance industry.
 While very little hard coding was necessary, we realised how important it was to have a good grasp of the theory behind the models: choosing to use random forests only leads to up to many more questions, for example what the maximal depth of the trees should be, or how many trees the random forest should be made up of.
-Already choosing a range of hyperparameters has been at times challenging.
+Hyperparameters can be fine tuned automatically in Python e.g. using the Ray package, but already choosing a reasonable range of hyperparameters has been at times challenging.

 We also tried several different machine learning algorithms, including neural networks.
-While boosting on neural network is a known concept (see https://arxiv.org/abs/2002.07971v2, thanks to alfredo for the link), an equivalent of xgboost is missing.
+While boosting on neural network is a known concept (see https://arxiv.org/abs/2002.07971v2, thanks to alfredo for the link), a ready-made package equivalent to xgboost is as far as we know missing.
 So it is well possible that powerful models remain unused just because they are hard to implement with the available packages.

 Interpretability of the results remained a problem throughout.
-We used feature importance as a guideline and spent a lot of time looking at what the model was missing to understand how to improve our results.
+We used feature importance as a guideline and spent time and energy looking at samples of what the model was missing to understand how to improve our results.
 A straightforward way of interpreting is still not available and is perhaps just not achievable, given the way ML algorithms are constructed.
 This remains an open challenge for the future.